About the Foundation

-The Makor Foundation applies itself, under full transparency and self-auditing, to support the full realization of the talents and skills of those creating cinema that is innovative, ground-breaking, thought-provoking, consciousness-raising, surprising, and inquisitive, and that reaches past stereotypical worldviews to reach the truth of humanity.
+Makor Foundation applies itself, under full transparency and self-auditing, to support the full realization of the talents and skills of those creating cinema that is innovative, ground-breaking, thought-provoking, consciousness-raising, surprising, and inquisitive, and that strives to confront stereotypical worldviews and explore truth and humanity.

-The Makor Foundation supports films that reflect and express the Israeli experience, past and present, from all cultural, social, and political perspectives and inclinations informing that experience and with an emphasis on the quest for excellence in creation and on refining and honing the creators’ personal voices and cinematic statements.
+Makor Foundation supports films that reflect and express the Israeli experience, past and present, from all cultural, social, and political perspectives and inclinations, informing that experience and with an emphasis on the quest for excellence in creation and on refining and honing the creators’ personal voices and cinematic statements.

-The Makor Foundation embraces three principles as components to be examined strictly and to serve as guidance for the filmmakers: Ethics, meaning the ethical and moral stand of the filmmakers as they handle the topic of their film as well as how they behave toward their subjects; Semantics, meaning the use of cinematic language and style as befits the film’s topic and its characters; and Aesthetics, meaning an insistence on precise and professional cinematic expression that meets the highest standards of the medium.
+The Makor Foundation embraces three principles as components to be examined strictly and to serve as guidance for the filmmakers: Ethics, – the ethical and moral stand of the filmmakers as they handle the topic of their film as well as how they behave toward their subjects; Semantics – the use of cinematic language and style as befits the film’s topic and its characters; and Aesthetics – an insistence on precise and professional cinematic expression that meets the highest standards of the medium.

-The Makor Foundation works on behalf of the filmmakers, and in cooperation with them, to enlist resources for development, for production, and for distribution to private and business organizations in Israel and abroad.
-The Foundation establishes and forges relationships and seeks cooperation with foundations and organizations in the field of cinema, in Israel and abroad.
-The goal is to advance achievement and cooperation across a broad range of topics with a rich, updated and diverse cinematic language in the documentary, narrative, and animated genres, in utilizing new technologies, and new and developing media of distribution.
+Makor Foundation works on behalf of the filmmakers, and in cooperation with them, to enlist resources and raise funding for development, production, and distribution from the private sector, the business sector and from public institutions and foundations in Israel and abroad.
+The goal is to create collaborations and co-operations across a broad range of topics with a rich, updated and diverse cinematic language in the documentary, narrative, and animated genres, in utilizing new technologies, and in developing new channels for distribution.

-The Makor Foundation provides film artists with guidance, instruction, and education in filmmaking – scriptwriting, cinematography, editing, and visual design, providing mentorships of the highest professional level.
-The Foundation helps broaden the filmmakers’ professional knowledge, enriching it by means of activities at study days, conferences, workshops, and festivals, including encounters with esteemed and influential figures of cinema, television, and new media from Israel and abroad.
+Makor Foundation provides filmmakers with professional guidance, tutoring and mentoring in filmmaking: scriptwriting, cinematography, editing, and visual design.
+The Foundation helps broaden the filmmakers’ professional knowledge, enriching it by means of activities in seminars, conferences, workshops, and festivals, including group and personal meetings with esteemed and influential figures of cinema, television, and new media from Israel and abroad.

-The Makor Foundation initiates cooperative projects with commercial distributors, international festivals, organizations that broadcast in Israel and abroad, educational institutions, and public institutions in order to help the filmmakers achieve the full business potential of their creations and distribute them to numerous and varied audiences in Israel and abroad.
+Makor Foundation initiates cooperative projects with commercial distributors, international festivals, broadcasters in Israel and abroad, educational institutions and public institutions in order to help the filmmakers fulfill and maximize the business potential of their films and distribute them to audiences in Israel and abroad.

 Diversity of thought, culture and opinion is the core of Israeli democracy, and it is enshrined at the heart of the Makor Foundation’s activities together with a belief in the importance of understanding the “other” and of empathizing with those who are different in order to encourage tolerance, awareness, and social involvement.

-The Makor Foundation for Israeli Film and Television supports films in two genres:
+Makor Foundation for Israeli Films supports films in two genres:

-Short narrative films (up to 30 minutes) on topics of the applicants’ choice and on topics to be specified from time to time by the Foundation.
-Included here are short narrative films, animated films and films produced utilizing new technologies.
+(up to 30 minutes) on topics of the applicants’ choice and on topics and themes to be specified from time to time by the Foundation.
+Included here are short narrative films, animated short films and films produced utilizing new technologies.